JerryFleming/PyDoc/reference/import.rst

 .. index:: single: import machinery

-Python code in one :term:`module` gains access to the code in another module by the process of :term:`importing` it.
+Python code in one :term:`模块` gains access to the code in another module by the process of :term:`导入` it.
 The :keyword:`import` statement is the most common way of invoking the import machinery, but it is not the only way.
 Functions such as :func:`importlib.import_module` and built-in :func:`__import__` can also be used to invoke the import machinery.